 6.4.4 The former Marle Place house (now part of Hambrook School) is considered as a building of merit in the NDA and is specifically mentioned in the Conservation Area overview document produced by Mid-Sussex District Council (2018).
 As such, the building may be considered as a non-designated heritage asset.
-Given the absence of any appreciable external alterations to the building itself, an effect on the settings of the building and the Conservation Area would broadly be restricted to the potential impact of the proposed external play equipment, which can be seen from only a very few places due to existing strong screening from vegetation in the form of hedges and trees, and the perimeter fence around the rear of the property.
+Given the absence of any appreciable external alterations to the building itself, an effect on the settings of the building and the Conservation Area would broadly be restricted to the potential impact of the proposed 2.4m high perimeter fence1 around the rear of the property.